Frequently Asked Questions

 What should I do if I am not well when it is my second dose appointment?

-- If you are unwell, it is better to wait until you have recovered to have your vaccine, but you should try to have it as soon as possible and within the 12 week period from your first dose.
+- If you are unwell, it is better to wait until you have recovered to have your vaccine, but you should try to have it as close to 8 weeks from your first dose.

 - You should not attend a vaccine appointment if you are self-isolating, waiting for a COVID-19 test or unsure if you are fit and well.